 Head & Hand Layers - Required !
 2nd # Item Description 2nd 1 Warm Hat Wool or fleece.
 Must fit under a helmet, so no poms/tassels.
 1 Neck gaiter or balaclava Wool or synthetic.
 Buffs work well.
-2nd 1 · Necessary for sun protection; full-brimmed hats do not work well with backpacks.
+2nd 1 Baseball Cap or Visor Necessary for sun protection; full-brimmed hats do not work well with backpacks.
 We recommend a crushable synthetic visor, but any old ball cap will work.
 Cotton is okay here. !
-1 Should have waterproof, breathable shell, and light synthetic insulation.
+1 Gloves Should have waterproof, breathable shell, and light synthetic insulation.
 Removable liner is a plus.
-A wide variety exists out there, but the Black Diamond Midweight Waterproof glove is an excellent example.
+Example: REI Insulated Waterproof Gauntlet Glove 2+ Face Masks Fabric Style To be worn at course start, during social distancing, during travel days, while preparing food, while in close proximity to others, and when requested by COBS staff.
+Should be washable, consist of at least 2 layers of fabric and securely cover the mouth and nose.
+N95s can also be brought to supplement washable masks.
+2+ Face Mask - Tubular Style (buff type) To be worn when close to others during activities.
+Carried on the wrist throughout course for accessibility.

-Foot Layers - Required

-!
-2nd # Item Description

-!
-1 Boots The most critical piece of clothing and gear.
-Please see corresponding Boot

-Document for more guidance.

-4+ Medium Weight Hiking or Ski Wool or Synthetic - base hiking sock; no need for thin liner socks.
+Foot Layers - Required !
+2nd # Item Description !
+1 The most critical piece of clothing and gear.
+Please see corresponding Boot Document for more guidance.
+Medium Weight Hiking or Ski Socks Wool or Synthetic - base hiking sock; no need for thin liner socks.

-Socks

 2nd 1 Something comfortable and that you can be active in and don't mind roughing up.
 Athletic running or tennis shoes are fine.

 Personal accessories - Required (if pertinent to you) !
-2nd # Item Description 1 If you are covered under any medical insurance, please bring your card.
+2nd # Item Description 1 Insurance Card If you are covered under any medical insurance please bring your card.
 The actual card is preferred, but a copy of the front and the back of the card will be okay.
 2nd 2 Bandanas This all-purpose piece of cotton absorbs sweat, cleans off trail-grime and offers a multitude of other camp and trail uses.
-1 Sturdy & dark wrap-around style sunglasses to keep the sun and wind completely out and for high altitude.
+1 Sunglasses with keeper strap Sturdy & dark wrap-around style sunglasses to keep the sun and wind completely out and for high altitude.
 If you need prescription glasses, make sure you bring prescription sunglasses or sunglasses that fit over your prescription pair.
-1 Glasses Contacts - bring more than enough, and bring back up glasses.
+1 Prescription Eye Wear + Extra Glasses Contacts - bring more than enough, and bring back up glasses.
 Glasses - Make sure they work with sunglasses (or are prescription sunglasses).
 Bring an extra set of glasses in case of loss or damage. !
-2 Wide-mouthed and durable- Nalgene, Sigg, and Klean Kanteen are good brand names.
+2 32 oz.
+Water Bottles Wide-mouthed and durable- Nalgene, Sigg, and Klean Kanteen are good brand names.
 Minimum 32oz capacity.
 We recommend 32 oz. wide mouth Nalgene.
 No disposable bottles.
-1 Alkaline batteries per week of course (Fewer needed if you're using lithium batteries).
+1 Headlamp + 1 Extra set Alkaline batteries per week of course (Fewer needed if you're using lithium batteries).
 This is a hands-free flashlight.
 It is either an LED or halogen headlamp that uses a minimum of three volts (two or more AA- or AAA-batteries).
 Halogen bulbs are bright but consume more battery power.
 LED lamps are bright and consume very little battery power.
 Black Diamond, Petzel and Princeton Tech are reputable brands.
-An example is the Petzl Tikkina Headlamp 2 Prescription Medications THESE MUST BE DECLARED DURING THE APPROVAL PROCESS.
-Bring 2 sets in their original containers and a Ziploc bag for storage while on the trail.
+Example: Black Diamond Gizmo 2 Prescription Medications THESE MUST BE DECLARED DURING THE APPROVAL PROCESS.
+Bring 2 sets in their original containers and a Ziploc bag for storage on the trail.
 2nd 1 Watch Must have alarm.
 Water resistant is a plus.
-6 Large zip-lock plastic bags Heavy duty to protect cameras, etc. from sand and water
+6 Large zip-lock plastic bags Heavy duty to protect cameras, etc. from sand and water 2+ Personal Hand Sanitizer Travel 3oz bottles plus a larger 16oz to refill during the course. !
+1 Digital Oral Thermometer Used to check temperature.